bisnad/MotionAnalysis/MocapClassifier_Interactive/README.md

 hidden_dim = 32
 layer_count = 3
 class_count = 3

-...

-load_weights_epoch = 100
+model_weights_file = "data/results/weights/classifier_weights_epoch_100.pth"
 ```

-The string assigned to the variable data_path represents the parent path that contains the exported mean and standard deviations used for normalising the motion data and the exported model weights of the trained classifier.
+The string assigned to the variable `data_norm_path` represents the parent path that contains the exported mean and standard deviations used for normalising the motion data.
 The list of strings that are assigned to the variable `data_sensor_ids` refers to the address part of the OSC messages that are extracted from the recordings.
 The list of integers that are assigned to the variable `data_sensor_dims` refers to the number of values contained in each OSC messages (which corresponds to the dimension of the sensor values stored in the OSC messages).
 The integer value assigned to the variable `data_window_length`specifies the length of the motion excerpt.
 This value must be identical with the one used when training the classifier.
 The integer value assigned to the variable `hidden_dim` specifies the number of LSMT units.
 This value must be identical with the one used when training the classifier.
 The integer value assigned to the variable `layer_count` specifies the number of LSTM layers.
 This value must be identical with the one used when training the classifier.
+The integer value assigned to the variable `class_count` specifies the number of classes the model was trained to recognise.
+This value must be identical with the one used when training the classifier.
-The integer assigned to the variable `load_weights_epoch` specifies the number of the epoch from which the weights from a previous training should be loaded.
+The string value assigned to the variable `model_weights_file` specifies the file from which the weights from a previous training should be loaded.

 #### Functionality